nirmalya-keysight/sonic-mgmt/ansible/doc/README.testbed.keysight.vtm.md

 # Testbed Setup with Keysight Virtual Appliances and IxNetwork

-This document describes the steps to setup a testbed with Virtual Test Appliance (in short VTM) and IxNetwork API Server Web edition container.
+This document describes the steps to setup a testbed with Virtual Test Appliance (in short VTM) and IxNetwork API Server container.

 The test components like veos, ceos and ptf are not used here.